409410038/MISP_CTI_dataset/README.md

 I tried to expand recoginition range to Non-named entity to make the NER model more practical.
 Entity types in this dataset include Malware, TTPs(Tactic, Technique, Procedure), Application, Threat Actor, Reporter(of this CTI), Protocol, Indicator, Vulnerability.

-If you have any question for this project, you can post an issue.
+This is just a project from my Bachelor's degree.
+I won't be updating the dataset anymore.
+If you have any questions for this project, you can raise an issue.
 I will try my best to help you.

 Thank you!!